 The question I'm most often asked when I tell folks I manage a food publication is, "What whiskey do you recommend?"
 There's just something about whiskey and its American counterpart known as bourbon that seems to confuse us all.
-Heck, even the difference between whiskey and whisky isn't so well-know (whiskey is the American spelling, it's whisky everywhere else).
-Whether it's a lack of confidence, the bold flavors, or the heftier price tag, bourbon is just not something many folks experiment with in their own homes.
+Heck, even the difference between whiskey and whisky isn't so well-known (whiskey is the American spelling, it's whisky everywhere else).
+Whether it's a lack of confidence, the bold flavors, or the heftier price tag, bourbon is just not something many folks experiment with within their own homes.
 Here at Wide Open Eats, we want to change that.
 That's why we took it upon ourselves to try the 6 best bourbons recommended to us over the last few months.
-These are a good mix of small batch brands and larger.
+These are a good mix of small-batch brands and larger ones.

 Before we get into the rankings, let's be clear: none of us are professional whiskey or bourbon drinkers.
 We wanted to approach this review the way that you actually experience a new bourbon: unexpectedly handed to you with someone saying, "Try this."
 It's important to us that we approached this from the perspective of your casual drinker so we can help you make some good decisions this summer for your own bourbon purchases, especially with summer in full swing.